bokeh/bokeh/docs/bokeh/source/docs/user_guide/advanced/extensions.rst

         slider = Instance(Slider)

-This example creates a subclass from :class:`~bokeh.models.ui.UIElement` to allow the extension to integrate into the DOM layout.
+This example creates a subclass from :class:`~bokeh.models.UIElement` to allow the extension to integrate into the DOM layout.
 It also adds two
 properties:

 * a :class:`~bokeh.core.properties.String` to configure a text message for the readout and
-* an :class:`~bokeh.core.properties.Instance` that can hold a :class:`~bokeh.models.widgets.inputs.Slider`.
+* an :class:`~bokeh.core.properties.Instance` that can hold a :class:`~bokeh.models.Slider`.

 This creates a JavaScript ``Slider`` object that corresponds to a ``Slider`` in Python.